stolostron/capacity-planning/README.md

 # ACM Capacity-planning
 Our goal is to helps to create Capacity recommendation for ACM and Capacity recommendation for ACM Observability only.
+- If this a brown field set up where the customer has a ACM hub running with a few real clusters being managed under it, we could use [ACM Inspector](https://github.com/bjoydeep/acm-inspector) to extract some data out of the system to give a recommendation.
+- If this is a green field set up where the customer has no ACM running at all, proceed to read below.

 ## ACM Observability Sizing